 In addition, business schools are starting to embrace entrepreneurship as having a critical role in their programs.
 Bucking the idea that successful entrepreneurs are those that dropped out of business school to pursue their ideas, acclaimed business schools such as Stanford, NYU, and the University of Virginia are teaching entrepreneurship as part of their MBA program.
 Through incubator programs, start-up competitions, and other experiential learning methodologies, entrepreneurship is starting to become more common in leading schools across the United States.

 This embrace of entrepreneurship has the potential to be very impactful in our schools.
-First, it can promote the acquisition of 21st century skills (future skills).
+First, it can promote the acquisition of 21st-century skills (future skills).
 Entrepreneurship is a great platform to teach the skills needed in a rapidly changing world.
-These include storytelling, curiosity, persistence, compassion, problem-solving, creative expression among others.
+These include storytelling, curiosity, persistence, compassion, problem-solving, and creative expression among others.

 Second, it can increase interdisciplinary learning and methodologies.
 In entrepreneurship, you need knowledge from a variety of fields whether it be mathematics for business modeling, English for writing, or social studies for world knowledge and cultural awareness.
 Entrepreneurship provides students the opportunity to combine learning from these fields.